maizaAvaro/Htmlcuke/README.md

 # Htmlcuke

-A custom html formatter for cucumber that meets the specific needs for the company at which I currently work.
+A custom html formatter for Cucumber that meets the specific needs for the company at which I currently work.

 ## Installation